instill-ai/cortex/packages/design-tokens/README.md

 ## How to switch theme

-Initialize the user perference in the root of the app
+Initialize the user preference at the root of the app

 ```ts
 // pages/_app.tsx